clvarley/php-skeleton/README.md

 4. Install dependencies with `composer install`
 5. Delete the `Example` class and associated test
 6. Start creating your project! 🎉

+## Development

+While there is no one-size-fits-all when it comes to development, there are best practices that can substantially improve code quality and thus lead to better outcomes.
+You are free to develop however you want, but for those who want peace of mind this scaffold comes pre-packed with some additional useful tools.

+### PHPUnit

+### Psalm